-It’s hard to believe it's been been over a year since I released my first course on Deep Learning
+It’s hard to believe it's been over a year since I released my first course on Deep Learning

 (natural language processing).